-Astrocytoma tumors are gliomas - tumors that develop from the glial cells (called astrocytes) that support nerves.
+Astrocytomas are gliomas, tumors that develop from glial cells (called astrocytes) that support the brain tissue.

 Types of Astrocytoma Tumors

 - Pilocytic Astrocytoma (Grade 1): A slow-growing tumor most often found in the cerebum, cerebellum and optic nerve.
 Learn more

 - Low-grade Astrocytoma (Grade 2): A slow-growing tumor with undefined borders that infrequently spreads to other areas of the central nervous system.
 Learn more

 - Anaplastic Astrocytoma (Grade 3): More aggressive than grade 1 and grade 2 tumors, these tumors are not uniform in shape and often invade surrounding tissue.
 Learn more

 - Glioblastoma Multiforme (Grade 4): The most malignant type of tumor that originates in the brain's supportive tissue.
 Learn more

 General symptoms include:

 - Weakness on one side of the body

 Tumor location and size determine the course of treatment.
 Standard treatment include surgery and radiation therapy.
 If surgery is ruled out, radiation and/or chemotherapy may be used to contain the tumor.